Records Management Code of Practice

 To help ensure that these records are all managed consistently across England, we publish a Records Management Code of Practice.
 This provides important information to those responsible for managing records.
 It includes guidance on topics such as what the law says about managing records, how to file and store records and how long records should be kept for.

 Different records are kept for different lengths of time.
 Most records are destroyed after a certain period of time.
 Generally most health and care records are kept for eight years after your last treatment.
 GP records are kept for much longer.
 However this is being reviewed to ensure they are not kept for longer than necessary once you have left your GP practice (for example if you moved abroad or died).
 Some records are considered valuable in the longer term, for example for research.
 They can also enable the public to understand how an organisation worked in years to come.
 This includes records such as patient surveys.

 Guidance for healthcare workers

 Everyone within a health and care organisation is responsible for managing records appropriately.
 It is therefore important that you understand how records should be managed - how records are created, maintained and disposed of appropriately.

 The Records Management Code of Practice provides a framework for consistent and effective records management based on established standards.
-It covers NHS and adult social care records where the social care provision has an element of NHS funded care.
+It covers organisations working within, or under contract to, the NHS in England.
+The code also applies to adult social care and public health functions commissioned or delivered by local authorities.

 It includes topics such as legal, professional, organisational and individual responsibilities when managing records.
 It also provides guidance on the storage, retention and deletion of records.
 Different types of records should be kept for different amounts of time and the Records Management Code includes a retention schedule which sets out how long each type of record should be kept.